 When Professors Kathryn Watts and Sanne Knudsen announced a new law school course on presidential power for winter 2017, the course quickly filled.
 But the interest wasn't restricted to law students: faculty and students from other UW departments, alumni, and community members were eager to learn about the law of presidential power.
 This guide collects readings for anyone who would like to pursue the topic.

-The wide interest in presidential power issues led Prof. Watts and Prof. Lisa Manheim to write The Limits of Presidential Power: A Citizen’s Guide to the Law, available in January 2018.
+The wide interest in presidential power issues led Prof. Watts and Prof. Lisa Manheim to write The Limits of Presidential Power: A Citizen’s Guide to the Law (January 2018).
 Use the links in this guide to find more information about some of the topics discussed in the book.
+You can see Kathryn Watts interviewed about the book on KING TV here.

 We want to make materials widely available, but we also need to work within the licensing agreements for the different databases we use.
 Although we will often link to materials that are on free websites, we will sometimes link to material that is only available to UW users.